kata-containers/www.katacontainers.io/src/pages/community/index.md

 ## Code of Conduct

-Our community follows the Open Infrastructure Foundation [Code of Conduct](https://www.openstack.org/legal/community-code-of-conduct/).
+Our community follows the OpenInfra Foundation [Code of Conduct](https://openinfra.dev/legal/code-of-conduct).